The Codes We Ride By

 - Person that calls the ride, owns the ride.

 - Show up on time, ready to go.
 “Kickstands up” time is a real thing.
+Respect it.

-- Show up prepared.
-Bike, gear, you.
+- Show up PREPARED.
+Bike, gear, water, food, and especially you.

 - Excess dust, noise, and attention are needless dickery.

 - Make sure the guy behind you does not get lost.
+The whole time.